meshery/meshery/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an enhancement to this project
+about: Suggest an enhancement to this project.
 title: ''
 labels: 'enhancement'
 assignees: ''